MiMillieuh/VMware-AutoCompile-Kernel/README.md

 # VMware-AutoCompile-Kernel
-An automatic service that compile VMware kernel module on update using [mkubecek](https://github.com/mkubecek/vmware-host-modules)'s VmWare modules
+An automatic service that compile VMware kernel module on update using [mkubecek](https://github.com/mkubecek/vmware-host-modules)'s VMware modules

 ## How to install :